Top 20 Windows PowerShell Commands for Administrators

 PS C:\WINDOWS\system32> Update-Help

 (3) Get-Command displays all commands available in PowerShell.
-In below example, command use with wildcard * to display commands with suffix Service.
+In the below example, the command used with wildcard * to display commands with the suffix Service

 PS C:\WINDOWS\system32> Get-Command *-Service

-(4) Get-Help command use to understand the usage of commands
+(4) Get-Help command used to understand the usage of commands

 PS C:\WINDOWS\system32> Get-Help New-Service

-In addition, the Get-Member command displays the members, the properties and methods, of objects.
+In addition, the Get-Member command displays the members, properties, and methods, of objects.

 PS C:\WINDOWS\system32> Get-Service | Get-Member